 No heritage items are located on the site.
-Parts of this site are shown to have vistas of heritage items according to the Penrith LEP 2010 Scenic and Landscape Values Map (see Figure 3).
-None of the site is considered land with scenic and landscape values.
+The subject site is not located within the vistas of the major heritage items and is not identified as having scenic and landscape values according to the Penrith LEP 2010 Scenic and Landscape Values Map (see Figure 3).